SirWojtek/ProductDevelopmentProject/README.md

 Before you run the backend, you may want to know how the infrastructure is built.
 To prevent environment errors, all dependencies are stored inside Docker container.
-Moreover, insite a container there is a `virtualenv` which encapsulates all `python` packages needed to run and deploy backend.
+Moreover, insite a container there is a `virtualenv` which encapsulates all Python packages needed to run and deploy backend.

 There is only one database instance for both local and deployed backend!